 - The date when your Italian-born ancestor became a citizen of your country

-Before you start the process for Italian dual citizenship by descent, ensure that your present citizenship is unaffected.
-This is not the case in the United States.
-You can have multiple passports in the United States and many other countries.
+Before you start the process for Italian dual Citizenship by descent, ensure that your present Citizenship is unaffected.
+This is not the case in the United States, and you can have multiple passports in the United States and many other countries.

 Additional Requirements for Italian Citizenship by Descent